-The Coyote Springs Tortoise Crossings project is a very low-risk yet high-reward project.
+The Coyote Springs Wildlife Crossings project is a very low-risk yet high-reward project.
 The process for designing and installing tortoise fencing and crossings is straightforward and a process that NDOT is familiar with.
 Additionally, tortoise fencing and crossings have been documented as incredibly effective at reducing tortoise mortality.
 Since there are no associated roadway improvements included in this project, environmental clearance is very clear-cut.
 Many federal, state, and local agencies and organizations support this project.
 The project is located in designated critical desert tortoise habitat, which is a priority area to provide barrier fencing and crossings.
 The most significant risk to the success of this project is funding.
-Awarding these grant funds would allow this project to proceed, greatly benefiting southern Nevada's Mojave desert tortoise population recovery efforts.
+Awarding these grant funds would allow this project to proceed, greatly benefiting southern Nevada's Mojave desert tortoise population recovery efforts and improved roadway safety for motorists on US 93.